Stepan Petrichenko

-Stepan Maximovich Petrichenko (Степа́н Макси́мович Петриче́нко; 1892 – June 2, 1947) was a Russian revolutionary, an anarcho-syndicalist politician, the head of the self-styled "Soviet Republic of Soldiers and Fortress-Builders of Nargen" and in 1921, de facto leader of the Kronstadt Commune, and the leader of the revolutionary committee which led the Kronstadt rebellion of 1921.
+Stepan Maximovich Petrichenko (Степан Максимович Петриченко; 1892 – June 2, 1947) was a Russian revolutionary, an anarchist politician, the head of the self-styled "Soviet Republic of Soldiers and Fortress-Builders of Naissaar" and in 1921, de facto leader of the Kronstadt Commune, and the leader of the revolutionary committee which led the Kronstadt rebellion of 1921.

 Life

 Early years

 Stepan Maximovich Petrichenko was born in 1892 in the village of Nikitenka in the Zhizdrinsky Uyezd of Kaluga Governorate to a family of peasants.
 Two years after his birth, his family moved to Alexandrovsk (Yekaterinoslav Governorate), where Stepan graduated from city school and joined the local ironworks as a metalworker.

 In 1913 Petrichenko was called up for military service with the Russian navy, where he was assigned to the Russian battleship Petropavlovsk, part of the Baltic Fleet.

 Soviet republic of sailors and builders

 Sailors of the Petropavlovsk in Helsinki, before the Finnish Civil War (Summer 1917); Flag calls for "death to the bourgeoisie".

 During the 1917 February Revolution in Russia, Petrichenko had been based with a unit of the Russian fleet at the small Estonian island of Naissaar (Nargen) in the Tallinn Bay.
 In December 1917, Petrichenko and 81 Russian sailors proclaimed the "Soviet Republic of Soldiers and Fortress-Builders of Nargen" on the island.
 They organized a local military mini-government which, without much resistance from the island's two hundred indigenous civilian residents, ruled over the island for about two months until the capture of the nearby Estonian capital city Tallinn (Reval) by the forces of the German Empire on February 26, 1918.
 The red and black flag of the anarcho-communists was lowered, and its "government" retreated onto the ships of the Soviet Baltic Fleet, heading for Helsinki (Helsingfors), and from there to Kronstadt.
 Three years later, Petrichenko led the Kronstadt uprising against the new Bolshevik government of Soviet Russia.